Waqar-107/CSE-314-Operating-System/README.md

 * next we define the function prototype in 'syscall.c'

+* now implement the function in 'sysproc.c' in 'sysproc.c' the actual codes of sys calls are not implemented, instead it checks parameter validity then call some function of same sort and return the value to the user function. here we write sys_nameOfFunction(){

+	//validation code

+	return nameOfFunction();

+}

+nameOfFunction is implemented in 'proc.c'.

-* now implement the function in 'sysproc.c'
+* define the function name in defs.h

 * In order for a user program to call the system call, an interface needs to be added.
 Therefore, we need to edit the 'usys.S' file where we should add the following line.